Soft and Chewy Peanut Butter Cookies

 - 1/2 cup (1 stick) unsalted butter, softened

-- 1 cup peanut butter
+- 1 cup creamy peanut butter*

-- 3/4 cup sugar
+- 3/4 cup packed brown sugar

-- 1/2 cup firmly packed brown sugar
+- 1/2 cup granulated sugar

 - 1 large egg

-- 1 Tablespoon milk (I used Almond Milk)
+- 1 Tablespoon milk

-- 1 teaspoon vanilla extract
+- 2 teaspoons vanilla extract

 - With the mixer on low speed, slowly add the flour mixture to the peanut butter mixture.
 Once it's mostly combined, turn the mixer up to medium speed and beat until cohesive.